foimedia/foi/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

-## Concepts and supported media
+## Concepts

-The content is organized by **chats**.
-Every conversation the bot participates is a chat, being a *private chat* or a *group chat*.
-If you'd like to create a new coverage or simply start a new publishing page, create a new telegram group and invite the bot and people you'd like to contribute to the coverage.
+The content is organized by the **chats** the bot participates in.
+They are your *private chat* with the bot and the *group chats* he is invited to.

+Creating a new coverage or simply starting a new publishing page is as easy as creating a Telegram group:

+ - Create your new Telegram group with the people you'd like to contribute;
+ - Invite the bot;
+ - That's it!

+If the invitation is sent by an authorized publisher the bot will start watching the group and publish its content in real-time.

+### Supported media

 FOI currently supports publishing the following Telegram available media: